bps10/bps10.github.com/presentations/working/colormodel.md

 ## Introduction
 ***

-#### Neitz space
+#### Color spaces
+* How do we represent a spectrum of light in terms of perception.
+* We do this all the time in this lab, but don't necessarily think about it in formal terms.
+* Examples: Unique hues, 100 hue, anomaloscope, etc.
+* Can formally represent this in matrix notation.
+System A, brings us from Spectral Sensitivities to color matching functions.
 	* Color spaces.
 Why bother?
 	* Cone sensitivities now known.
 	* Predict color matching data.
 	* Fully specify colors.
+* Individual variability in color perception.

+#### Neitz space

 A series of linear transformations.
 Spare everyone the gory details ... for now!